ypinhsuan/tp/docs/UserGuide.md

 **Format**: `help`

-#### Recalling previously entered commands

-If you have to repeatedly enter a similar command multiple times, you can use this feature to type less.

-When the command box is selected, press the <kbd>UP</kbd> and <kbd>DOWN</kbd> arrow keys to view previously entered commands.

 #### Undoing previous changes : `undo`

 If you have accidentally entered a command that permanently changes the data in your Tutor's Pet,